 Step 2: How To Harvest – Prepping

-Before you start the actual harvesting process, make sure you have the following equipment handy:
+Before the breeder starts the actual harvesting process, you need the following equipment handy:

 - Gloves (latex): these prevent the resin from sticking to your hands.
 It also keeps your fingers from smelling for days to come, but most importantly, it works against contaminating your buds through dirty fingers;

 - Shears: these are necessary to cut the branches and leaves.
 Regular garden shears will do nicely for the stem, the bigger branches, and the fan leaves.
 For the fine pruning of the buds themselves, using special-purpose clippers is preferable;

 - A tray: ideal for collecting your cuttings, covered with non-stick paper to catch off any sticky plant remains;

 - Lines/drying rack: make sure you have your drying lines or rack good to go before you start harvesting.
 If at all possible, pick a dark or near-dark room.
 Make sure the drying space is well-ventilated.
 That will minimize fungal hazards.
 If you plan to use a fan, never point it directly at the drying cuttings; always choose a different spot in the room for indirect ventilation.

 Always make sure that your drying area is clean and ready for use.
 If you plan to cut indoors, open a window for air circulation and make sure you’re comfortable, with some good music playing in the background.
 Depending on the yield of your plants, you’re not going anywhere anytime soon…

 Step 3: How To Harvest Cannabis – Trimming